KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ### Random Audio Signals

 The random audio data was generated using the `scipy.signal` module.
 The function `chirp` was used to generate an audio signal which rises or falls in pitch from one frequency to another.
-The frequencies are both randomised from the range of 80Hz to 1200Hz as this is roughly the frequency range of an electric guitar.
+The frequencies are both randomised from the range of 80Hz to 1200Hz as this is roughly the frequency range of an electric guitar [@guitar].
 The speed at which this frequency sweep occurs is also randomised.
 Frequency sweeping was thought to imitate a guitar string being bent or slid from one note to another.

 Numpy was also used to generate sine waves at fixed frequencies from the above range.
 This would simulate a single sustained note from a guitar or other instrument.